pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     $ docker-compose -v
     docker-compose version 1.18.0, build 8dd22a9

-If your DNS is set up correctly, the following command should yield the fully qualified domain name of the machine you intend to use as a central Pryv registry server:
+If your DNS is set up correctly, the following command should yield the fully qualified domain name of the machine you intend to use as a central Pryv Register server:

     $ dig NS ${DOMAIN}

-Normally, your NS records should resolve to the names you gave to the registry server you intend to set up.
-Please check if your A records exist and point to the same machine.
+Normally, your NS records should resolve to the names you gave to the Register server you intend to set up.
+Please check that your A records exist and point to the same machine.

 # Configuration Install

-The instructions below need to be repeated for each of the machines that are part of your configuration.
+The instructions below need to be repeated for each of machine that is part of your configuration.
 You should have received several configuration files, one for each role: 'static', 'reg-master', 'reg-slave', 'core'.
 We'll use the placeholder
 ${ROLE} to refer to these roles below.